nova-video-player/aos-avos/doc/audio_speed_atempo_architecture.md

   sample currently audible.
 - **Media/RST anchor:** speed commits need an RST anchor for `timeline_map_apply()`.
 The old `TS_TO_RST_TIME(anchor_ts)` projection used the pre-step committed speed and accumulated error across ramps.
-The committed fix (Option A) stores a media/RST span per ledger block from the patched atempo state (`ns_in - ring`) and uses that ledger RST for the first `timeline_map_apply()` argument when the playhead resolves strictly inside a ledger block.
+The current fix stores a media/RST span per ledger block and uses that ledger RST for the first `timeline_map_apply()` argument when the playhead resolves strictly inside a ledger block.

 Speed changes are no longer committed to the video side immediately.
 The atempo tempo command is applied to the audio filter immediately, but